ibm-cloud-docs/cephaas/host_view.md

 {: #view-all-host-api}
 {: api}

 Make a `GET /hosts` call to list summary information about all hosts.
-See the following example.

 Before you begin, make sure that you have [set up your API environment](/docs/cephaas?topic=cephaas-set-up-environment&interface=api).
 {: requirement}

+See the following example.

 ```sh
 curl -X 'GET' '$sds_api_endpoint/v1/hosts -H 'accept: application/json'
 ```
 {: pre}

+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
+It is in the URL form.
+For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
+You can set the URL once and then not have to add it for every command.
+For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

 A successful response looks like the following example.